-Q: We periodically see heap or permgen issues in our builds, but the JVM is the one called up by the Maven process to compile the code, not the master instance itself.
+Q: We periodically see heap or permgen issues in our builds, but the JVM is the one called up by the Maven process to compile the code, not the controller instance itself.
 Would the analytics view allow us to see the JVM memory for the JVM running the compiles?

 A: No, Analytics does not include the JVM memory at this time.

 Q: If you only have 2 VMs/servers, would it be best just to have 2 controllers, or would it be best to create agents on the existing hardware as the controllers to segregate?